bitsofcotton/euhadra/README.md

 Otherwise, the differ of tick time out of the box has a difference to the machine, it also should because xtal is stable to some of the environments.
 (In fact, we need to calculate sup of the tick uncertainity \% on whole box in ideal hardware with real environment meaning.)
+XXX: but if the malicious process have its core which is hidden from kernel land and running all the time with some trigger, only the some race condition they occur in rare case can detect them.

 # This is concept and only a compileable document.
 We must search preceding patents first before to compile or use.